Meeting was called to order at 7:30 p.m. by Chair Kuettel.

 - Town Levy for 2021 sent by postage mail to St. Louis County Assessor’s Office in May 2020

 - Application for Property Tax Exemption to St. Louis County mailed in June 2020

-Dressen was informed that Clover Valley Initiative had acquired broadband funding from another source and the individual was inquiring if the township will still provide financial support as previously pledged with the original grant application that was not approved.
+Dressen was informed that the Clover Valley Initiative continue to acquire broadband funding from another source and the individual was inquiring if the township is still able to provide financial support as previously pledged.
 The supervisors agreed that financial support will be provided as promised.